jmahler/ldd/README.md

   - hello-debugfs - read/write an id using debugfs files.

-  - misc_const - read/write an id using a misc driver (simplified char
+  - misc_id - read and test an id using a misc driver, which is a simplified version of a char driver.
-    driver).

   - data_ - A data (ram) driver.